maxmurdoch/flock/src/pages/products/trainee.md

   header: 'Pay-as-you-fly drone insurance for trainee pilots '
 why:
   description: >-
-    Flock has helped over 500 drone pilots get their Permission for Commercial Operations.
+    Flock has helped over 500 drone pilots obtain their Permission for Commercial Operations (PfCO).
   list:
     - text: >-
         Get flight assessment insurance from £5.95.
 Any training flights can